fonkyNL/fonky-challenge/README.md

 - Design patterns
 - OOP
 - Consistency
+- Dividing the code into testable, reusable parts
 - Think about what you want to showcase
 - Check your code for mistakes before sending it (be self-critical)
 - Quality over quantity